-Unidentified or unauthorized persons in the Secured Area (AOA), SIDA, or Sterile Area may be detained, arrested, and/or removed by the Airport Manager or designee.
+Unidentified or unauthorized persons in the Secured Area (AOA), SIDA, or Sterile Area may be detained, and/or removed by the Airport Director or designee.

-The Airport Manager or designee may remove unauthorized vehicles on airport property at the owner's expense.
+The Airport Director or designee may remove unauthorized vehicles on airport property at the owner's expense.